 Elysian Brewery has been at its Capitol Hill location since 1996, and just had a refresh in 2021.
 The space has an industrial esthetic, with a direct line of sight to the brew masters.

 Stoup Brewing is a giant beerhall on Broadway in Capitol Hill.
 This family friendly brewery has large, communal tables, and plenty of food trucks on hand.
-There's 20 beers on tap,
+There's 20 beers on tap, wines and non-aloholic beverages.

 12. Plan a big night out at bars and nightclubs.

-13. See cool furniture, clothing and gift shops in Capitol Hill.
+13. See cool shops in Capitol Hill.

 Choose from a broad array of indie shops at Capitol Hill.